ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 Some of the components and interactions have been removed from the previous scenario for simplicity.

 * Context Service
 This scenario adds a context service component which is responsible for creating security context based on authentication and other calculations.
-Context can be represented in many ways; it can be a plaintext data structure, a signed data structure such as a jwt or a pointer used to lookup the context as a data structure stored somewhere else.
+Context can be represented in many ways; it can be a plaintext data structure, a signed data structure such as a JWT or a pointer used to lookup the context as a data structure stored somewhere else.
 In one common example, creating the context may involve a token exchange converting an OAuth 2.0 access token into a different token format, such as a transaction token,  that is understood by internal services.

 * (1) Initial Authentication
 In the initial authentication the gateway service obtains credentials it can use with the gateway service.
 This authentication may involve several steps and may be performed by an external entity such as an identity provider.
 The authentication process will result in a credential that the gateway service can evaluate.
 For example, the credential could be an OAuth Access token.